On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Structural Results

 \section{Structural Results}

-This section presents the main results on the optimal policy.
-Theorem~\ref{theorem:optimal-policy} shows that the optimal policy admits a surprisingly simple structure: it randomizes between two deterministic \emph{switching} policies with a fixed probability.
-Each switching policy triggers a transmission only when the AoCE exceeds a threshold value that depends on the AoI and the instantaneous estimation error (see Theorem~\ref{theorem:lambda-optimal}).
-Moreover, the two switching policies differ in at most one threshold value.
-We will show how to compute such an optimal mixture policy in Section~\ref{sec:computation}.
+This section presents the structural results for the optimal policy.
+We first establish the existence of a \emph{deterministic} $\lambda$-optimal policy for any given multiplier $\lambda$.
+Such a $\lambda$-optimal policy admits a \emph{switching structure} that triggers transmission only when the error duration exceeds a threshold that depends on both the AoI and the instantaneous error.
+We then identify conditions under which the thresholds are independent of the AoI, implying that the MAP and ZOH estimators coincide.

+Next, we show the existence of an optimal multiplier $\lambda^*$ and a \emph{randomized} $\lambda^*$-optimal policy that solves the constrained problem.
+Notably, such an optimal policy has a \emph{simple mixture structure} that randomizes between two neighboring switching policies with a fixed probability, and we derive a closed-form expression for the optimal mixture coefficient.